What We Do

 On Thursday mornings at 10:30am we have a chapel service with music, prayer, and a message from ministers visiting from a variety of denominations.
 Our chapel services provide our guests, who may otherwise feel uncomfortable attending a local church service, to have the opportunity to participate in a once a week worship service.

 Our new Chapel is located on the second floor of our building and serves as a sacred meeting space for a variety of support groups.

 Medical and Mental Health Specialists

-We have a nurse practitioner and a psychiatric nurse practitioner available at various times to meet with our guests.
+We have a nurse practitioner available twice a week to meet with our guests and provide healthcare services.